Degree/Certificate: Associate in Applied Science

 Repeat Policy: A student enrolled in any nursing curricula (RN Nursing or Practical Nursing) and who fails a major (clinical, lecture, or lab) nursing course (NUR 111, 112, 113, 114, 211, 212) (F grade), withdraws from or leaves a (clinical, lecture, or lab) nursing course in a failing state (W grade or repeated non-attendance), or withdraws from the college after failing a nursing course (X grade), may be considered for re-admittance, and is limited to one opportunity to repeat the incomplete or failed course.
 It should be noted that a student who changes his/her curriculum from one nursing program to another is still limited to one course failure in any other clinical nursing course.
 All other (clinical, lecture, or lab) nursing courses must be passed on the first attempt.
 After two unsuccessful attempts in (clinical, lecture, or lab) nursing courses, the student is ineligible to return to any nursing program.
 This does not affect a student who is passing a nursing course at the time of withdrawing from the course or the college.
 All prerequisite Nursing courses must be successfully completed before progressing to the next sequential Nursing course.

-Unsafe Clinical Practice: When a student is unable to provide safe nursing care at an off-campus facility, the Nursing Program Department Head, upon recommendation from the clinical nurse faculty, will remove said student from the clinical laboratory component of the course.
+Unsafe Clinical Practice: When a student is unable to provide safe nursing care at an off-campus facility, the Assistant Vice President of Academic Affairs Nursing and Allied Health, upon recommendation from the clinical nurse faculty, will remove said student from the clinical laboratory component of the course.
 Unsafe practice is defined as “placing the patient in clear and present danger.”
 The student is not eligible for re-admission into the Nursing program.

 Five-Year Course Policy: If a student has taken any course with a NUR or BIO prefix five or more years before enrolling in a subsequent NUR or BIO course, the NUR/BIO course(s) must be repeated.
 PHA 250 (General Pharmacology) must have been taken within five years of entering the Nursing program.